 What we’re referencing here is establishing your online Social Security account.
 The obvious reason to set up your account is to manage your Social Security benefits.
 Less obvious, but perhaps more important in the near-term, is because setting up your own online Social Security account can help prevent your benefit payments from ending up in the hands of identity thieves.

-Scammers who have your Social Security number and address, for example, can go online and set up
+Scammers who have your Social Security number and address, for example, can go online and set up a “My Social Security” account in your name if you haven’t already done so.

 And if you’re age 62 or older, thieves could start collecting your retirement benefits and you might not find out about it until years later when you actually file for Social Security.

-Because only one online account is permitted for each Social Security number, the sooner you establish your account, the more assurance you’ll have that your account won’t be compromised by
+Because only one online account is permitted for each Social Security number, the sooner you establish your account, the more assurance you’ll have that your account won’t be compromised by identity thieves.
+And if someone tries to access your account, security procedures available to users will notify you.

 To set up an account, you’ll need to go to the Social Security website and provide basic identification details.
 You’ll then be asked a series of multiple-choice questions based on details in your credit report.
 You may be asked to confirm prior residence addresses, who financed your mortgage, or which credit cards you hold.